 - Kennel signs briefly describing to the public the interaction taking place in the kennel between volunteer and dog

-- A session log to track the number of sessions per day, who completed the sessions, and for how long
+- A session log to track the number of sessions per day, who completed the session and for how long

 When reading to the dogs, volunteers should be able to: